DeOpping/DeltaVouchersAPI/README.md

-# ZetaVouchersAPI
+# DeltaVouchersAPI
-The API for ZetaVouchers.
+The API for DeltaVouchers.

 ## Using The API In Your Plugin
 Latest Release:<br>